What is the Just For Fun Division?

 Can I switch events or divisions after I've registered?

-Yes, as long as the event or division has not sold out and it is completed 14 days prior to the event.
-See our Transfer & Refund policy if you wish to cancel your registration.
+Yes, as long as the event or division has not sold out and the change is completed 14 days prior to the event.
+See our Transfer & Refund policy if you wish to transfer or cancel your registration.

 Is the Parent-Child Sprint course the same as the other Sprint Courses?

 Yes, the route is exactly the same for all our sprint event options.
 To view the course, view our “Maps” under the “General Info” pull down menu.
 There are three categories that use this course — Coed Sprint, Women Only, and Parent-Child.